spatie/laravel-medialibrary/README.md

 ###Using convenience methods to set a manipulation
 The `setManipulations`-function expects an array with parameters that are available in [the Glide image API](http://glide.thephpleague.com/0.3/api/size/).
-Instead of using that function an passing an array you can the convenience functions.
+Instead of using that function you can use the convenience functions.

 This media conversion
 ```php